 - File VAT returns and remit VAT to your country's tax authorities (deducting VAT incurred on your supply chain).

 - Make sure your customers can see VAT charges during checkout.

-You also need to pay attention to “distance selling” threshold, which from July 1, 2021 is 10 000 euros.
+You also need to pay attention to the “distance selling” threshold, which from July 1, 2021, is 10 000 euros.
 If it's exceeded, you will need to register as a VAT payer in the Union scheme (OSS) or in the specific member state.
 Learn more about it here.